reubence/Google-DSC-Workshop-2020/README.md

   <h5 align = "center"> (24th February 2020) </h5>

   <p >
-I successfully taught several Data Science/Analysis techniques as part of a six-hour workshop for which I was invited as a speaker/instructor.
-The workshop was conducted by DSC Google at Atharva College of Engineering, Malad.
+This repo contains the material utilized during the DSC Workshop where I Successfully taught several Data Science/Analysis techniques as part of a six-hour workshop for which I was invited as a speaker/instructor.
+The workshop was conducted by DSC by Google at Atharva College of Engineering, Malad.

 Topics covered included – EDA, Visualisation, Training and Testing, Evaluating performance, Machine Learning Algorithms, Basics of Pandas in python, etc.
     <br />